Search INDUSTRIAL LAB

 Surfaces & Coatings-ANALYTICS IN THE AREA

-Coated components are subjected to very different stresses in their daily use.
-While metallic coatings react sensitively to the chloride in the test solution of the salt spray test, organic coatings are more likely to be impressed by moist heat.
-The requirements for technical coatings are also different to those for decorative coatings.
-We have a suitable test for every stress, which puts the component through its paces to ensure that there are no problems in later use:
+Coated components are subjected to a wide variety of stresses in daily use.
+While metallic coatings are sensitive to the chloride in the test solution used in salt spray testing, organic coatings are more susceptible to attack from moist heat.
+The requirements for technical coatings are also different from those for decorative coatings.
+We have a suitable test for every type of stress, which puts the component through its paces to ensure that there are no problems in later use:

 • Salt spray test